dscnsec/DSC-NSEC-Forum-APP/README.md

 The date for the initial evaluation and the final evaluation is available at the Winter of Code website at [winterofcode.com/index.html](https://winterofcode.com/index.html).

+#### How to get started

+In order to get started on this project first let us know about yourself in the slack channel.
+Its upto you if you want to get started on the project from the bonding period itself or not.
+(Pro tip: More interested people who have familarised themselves with the project will be preferred during the selection period of the participants).

+Start working on the project by cloning the repository and creating a branch of your own under your github username.
+Like if your username is noobmaster64, then the branch should be called /noobmaster64.
+Add all changes to your specific branch and create a PR for us to review your work and merge the branch.

 #### How to contact us

 In the initial bonding period you can talk to the mentors and clear any doubt that you may have regarding the project.